mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-data-with-chart.md

 </div>
 ```

-Note how `Rows 2, 3, 8, 19, 20, 21 and 22` are not used in the legacy design.
-It is assumed that when rendering `Row=4`, the missing `Row=3` needs to be added to fill the gap (and so on, for rest of missing rows), that is:
+Note how `Rows 2, 3, 8, 19, 20, 21 and 22` are missing.
+It is assumed that when rendering `Row=4`, the missing rows: `2 and 3` need to be added to fill the gap.
+Same happens for the remaining row gaps, as illustrated below:

 ```html
 <div Record="FIRST-ACTIVE-RECORD" >